ofrikas/computer-structure-ex-3/README.md

-Assignment - Second Year Computer Science
+Assignment - home work 3 in computer structure

 This project was completed during our second year in the Computer Science degree program.
 The assignment consists of three main parts: